halcyonseeker/leibowitz/README.md

   .webloc or .url file.
 Could also integrate with web archive collections like gallery-dl to link to historical versions of the archived document, though that's less useful I think.
+- Automatically figure out the semantic similarities of tags and data.
+  - Tag similarities could potentially be computed by some combination
+    of:
+    - Good old Levenshtein distance to catch alternate spellings.
+    - Linguistic analysis, probably provided by a full-text search engine.
+I believe Xapian exposes some of these APIs.
+    - Statistical analysis of tags' data, a set of tags are probably pretty similar if they share a majority of data
+    - Sibling tags in the hierarchy could be found by looking for tags whose ancestor hierarchy is similar; ie statistical analysis of subgraphs of the overall DAG.
+  - For data similarities the best general approach would probably be to store vector embeddings of each datum and find the nearest neighbors of each, probably using the [Hierarchical Navigable Small World algorithm](https://arxiv.org/abs/1603.09320).
+This could also be applied to find semantically similar tags.
+  - For audio and image data we could probably use the same sorts of algorithms used by the likes of Shazam and Yandex's reverse image search to get semantic structure from non-textual data — I need to read up on this more.
+- Could be interesting to supplement search with a local LLM, probably Facebook's [Llama2](https://ai.meta.com/llama/), fed entirely by your local corpus.

 Notes
 -----